Large Scale Robotic Material Handling: Learning, Planning, and Control: Introduction

 In this work, we present a framework that addresses the three aforementioned challenges of bulk material handling by breaking down tasks into grasp-and-dump cycles, which the system autonomously executes.
 In each cycle, the system selects an optimal attack point on the pile, plans a collision-free trajectory to the target, tracks it with bounded error, and accurately releases the material at the target location.
 The sequence of these steps is orchestrated by a state machine.
 Our autonomous system is capable of executing two representative tasks: (1) transferring bulk material from a source pile to a target location with high throughput, and (2) loading bulk material from a pile onto a dump truck~\cite{stentz1999robotic} with high accuracy, as illustrated in~\cref{fig:dump_truck_drone}.
-Both tasks are performed while avoiding collisions with environmental obstacles.
 These scenarios reflect typical applications of material handlers and represent some of the most demanding use cases in terms of efficiency, precision, and safety.
+In both tasks, the material handler’s base and dumping locations are fixed, and the motion is limited to arm only while ensuring collision avoidance with environmental obstacles.
 We evaluate performance based on the average time per grasp-and-dump cycle, the precision of material throwing, the safety margins during motion in unstructured environments, and the overall effectiveness of the system in hydraulic machine control and bulk material manipulation.